Talessil/DRecSys/README.md

 EXECUTION:

 	-The database is first modeled as graph.
 For the network analysis use 'complex-network.py'.
-	-NetSCAN algorithm [1] is used in order to find core (important) nodes.
+	-NetSCAN algorithm [1] is used in order to find core nodes.
-	-Instances using core nodes are created.
+	-A new network is build using the core nodes.
 Many attributes can be extracted from the full database.
 The chosen attributes are: "author_id", "discussion", "review", "qntags", "pull", "requested".
-There are example file inside instances (folder).
+There are an example file inside the instances folder.
-	-The Pre-processing.py contains outliers scale reduction, normalization and instance splitting - test and training (optional).
+	-The Pre-processing.py file contains outliers scale reduction function, as well as normalization and instance splitting - test and training (optional).
-	-The classification algorithms are in 'classification.py'.
+	-The classification algorithms are in 'classification.py' file.

 [1] Horta, V., Stroele, V., Braga, R., David, J.M.N. and Campos, F., 2018.
 Analyzing scientific context of researchers and communities by using complex network and semantic technologies.
 Future Generation Computer Systems, 89, pp.584-605.